Find answers below to frequently asked questions about the NCUA's 5300 Call Report.

 How does a credit union with a participation loan that has real estate as the collateral, report it on the Loan Charge offs and Recoveries schedule?
 Is there double counting?

-The instructions for "Loans Transferred with Recourse" tell us not to include loan participations transferred with substantial recourse.
+The instructions for "Loans Transferred with Limited Recourse Qualifying for Sales Accounting" tell us not to include participations transferred with substantial recourse.
 Why?
 [Account 819]

 If a credit union uses an open-end loan form (such as LOANLINER®) for secured loans, is the difference between the approved limit and the outstanding balance reportable as an unfunded commitment?
 [Account 816B5]